iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Save the Configuration

-Once this is done the code must be built with the following command, replacing ``your-flight-control-board`` with the name of your flight control board in the same way you did previously.
+Once saved, build the firmware with the following command, replacing ``your-flight-control-board`` with the name of your flight control board.
+This will be the same name as used in the :ref:`previous steps<Setting Up the PX4 Toolchain>`.

 .. code-block:: bash